ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 ![A branch that has been abandoned](/assets/img/git_diagrams/abandoned_branch.png)

-You an just leave those branches.
+You can just leave those branches.
 You can also delete them too if you're sure you don't ever want to reference them again.

 Branches are a nice way of making experimental edits.
 You can also use them for collaboration: each person working on something can have their own branch.
 As the authors are ready to share what they've been working on, they can merge their branches into `master`.
 Collaboration is a complex topic; I'll let GitHub handle that.
 (See the [next section](#i-need-more-power).)